nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. Vendor requests to list the inventory.
-2. Salsey shows a list of items.
+2. Salesy shows a list of items.
 3. Vendor requests to decrement an item in the list by a specified quantity.
-4. Salsey decrements the inventory.
+4. Salesy decrements the inventory.

     Use case ends.